 Germaine Richier, L’Orage (Storm Man), 1947,

-bronze, Stedelijk Museum, Amsterdam.
+Bronze, Stedelijk Museum, Amsterdam.

 Richier’s art forms part of a tradition of representing the human figure in bronze.
 She studied sculpture under Antoine Bourdelle, who, in turn, was the pupil of Auguste Rodin.
-While many of her contemporaries turned to abstraction as a response to the war, Richier remained faithful to the figure, but she also transformed it.
+While many of her contemporaries turned to abstraction as a response to the war, Richier both remained faithful to the figure and transformed it.
 Before 1939, she created more realistic portrait busts and female nudes.
 During and after the war, her artistic world became populated with metamorphosing, fantastical creatures: a woman with the limbs of an insect, a horse with six heads, a man of the forest with imprints from leaves on his body.
 The figures are still human, but their humanity is so fragile, so precarious.
 They are expressive of a post-war psyche which is torn, wounded and animalistic, yet intent on survival and rebirth.

-Richier’s creativity also extended to the techniques used.
+Richier’s creativity also extended to the techniques she used.
 Her early, classical works are experiments in form.
 Later, she achieved expressivity by various means.
 She made use of natural materials such as branches or stones before casting the sculptures in bronze.
 She introduced zig-zagging wires into some of the works to suggest entrapment.
 Her surfaces are often hollowed and cracked, as if in decay.
-In the 1950s, Richier started using coloured pieces of glass, or asked painters to paint backdrops for her sculptures.
+In the 1950s, Richier started using colored pieces of glass or asked painters to paint backdrops for her sculptures.
 These have been seen to anticipate Pop and Nouveau Realisme.